catgofire/sage-directives/docs/usage/acf.md

 @endhasfields
 ```

-To check the existance of a parent field (such as Repeater or Flexible Content) for a specific post, you can pass a post ID as a second parameter:
+To check the existence of a parent field (such as Repeater or Flexible Content) for a specific post, you can pass a post ID as a second parameter:

 ```php
 @hasfields('lists', 5)